 How long does it take?

-Typically turn-time for transfers is about 2 weeks, but varies based on the current workload and the number of items you have to transfer.
+Turn-time for transfers is typically about 2 to 3 weeks, but varies based on the current workload and the number of items you have to transfer.
 Should you need your items transferred sooner, please ask us.
 We're happy to accommodate for your event or special occasion, if we can.
 We also offer an "After Hours" Rush Service at an addition cost.

 Do I get my original items back?

 Yes.
 All your original media along with your new digital copies will be returned to you in numeric order (using our barcode tracking system) upon completion.

 How do you keep my items from getting mixed with someone else's?

 When we receive your items, the first thing we do is assign a unique permanent number to each.
 That number is associated with your name, printed on a label and affixed to your original item and the corresponding transfer copy.
 This way we always know which item and which digital copy belong to you.
 Before we return your items we verify each assigned number.
 That's how we know you're getting everything back .
 By the way, we've never lost or mixed up a clients tapes, NEVER!

 I have a tape that is broken.
 Can you help?

 Yes.
 We repair all tape formats.
 The cost depends on the tape type, but most tape repairs cost $35.00.

 Can you download the audio or video from my cell phone, smart phone or other smart device?

 In most cases, Yes.
 We download from most cell phone, smartphone, tablet, computer, and device.
 Speak with a Transfer Lab representative for details on pricing and hourly rate.